 Option Description Run this backup now Create a 'Full' backup now using the backup definition Save to an XML file Saving your definition enables you to: Re-run the same backup without stepping through the wizard Run Incremental and Differential backups Schedule your backups Create a Desktop shortcut for running with one click Name for this backup definition Enter a meaningful name for this definition Choose a folder to save the XML definition to.
 Always save to a local folder.
-It isn't necessary to save the definition to the same folder as your backup target
+It isn't necessary to save the definition to the same folder as your backup target Note: Always save your definition to a local drive and never to a password protected network share.

-See also: Retrieving a saved XML backup configuration (see page 129)
+See also: Retrieving saved XML backup definition (see page 160)